Nadia Boulanger: Later life in Paris, 1946–79

 Leaving America at the end of 1945, she returned to France in January 1946.
 There she accepted a position of professor of accompagnement au piano at the Paris Conservatoire.
 In 1953, she was appointed overall director of the Fontainebleau School.
 She also continued her touring to other countries.

 As a long-standing friend of the family, and as official chapel-master to the Prince of Monaco, Boulanger was asked to organise the music for the wedding of Prince Rainier of Monaco and the American actress Grace Kelly in 1956.
 In 1958, she returned to the US for a six-week tour.
 She combined broadcasting, lecturing, and making four television films.

 Also in 1958, she was inducted as an Honorary Member into Sigma Alpha Iota, the international women's music fraternity, by the Gamma Delta chapter at the Crane School of Music in Potsdam, New York.

 In 1962, she toured Turkey, where she conducted concerts with her young protégée İdil Biret.
-Later that year, she was invited to the White House of the United States by President John F. Kennedy and his wife Jacqueline, and in 1966, she was invited to Moscow to jury for the International Tchaikovsky Competition, chaired by Emil Gilels.
+Later that year, she was invited to the White House of the United States by President John F. Kennedy and his wife Jacqueline, and in 1966, she was invited to Moscow to a jury for the International Tchaikovsky Competition, chaired by Emil Gilels.
 While in England, she taught at the Yehudi Menuhin School.
 She also gave lectures at the Royal College of Music and the Royal Academy of Music, all of which were broadcast by the BBC.

 Her eyesight and hearing began to fade toward the end of her life.
 On 13 August 1977, in advance of her 90th birthday, she was given a surprise birthday celebration at Fontainebleau's English Garden.
 The school's chef had prepared a large cake, on which was inscribed: "1887–Happy Birthday to you, Nadia Boulanger–Fontainebleau, 1977".
 When the cake was served, 90 small white candles floating on the pond illuminated the area.
 Boulanger's then-protégé, Emile Naoumoff, performed a piece he had composed for the occasion.
 Boulanger worked almost until her death in 1979 in Paris.
 She is buried at the Montmartre Cemetery with her sister Lili and their parents.